Genital herpes - self-care

 Call your health care provider if you have any of the following:

-- Symptoms of an outbreak worsen in spite of medication and self-care.
-Symptoms include severe pain and sores that do not heal.
+- Symptoms that include severe pain and sores that do not heal

 - Frequent outbreaks

 Lentz GM, Eckert LO.
 Infections of the lower genital tracts: vulva, vagina, cervix, toxic shock syndrome, endometritis, and salpingitis.
 In: Lentz GM, Lobo RA, Gershenson DM, Katz VL, eds.
 Comprehensive Gynecology.
 6th ed.
-Philadelphia, Pa: Mosby Elsevier; 2012:chap 23.
+Philadelphia, PA: Elsevier Mosby; 2012:chap 23.